Dental Implant Procedure Consultation

 The first step is an examination and consultation to determine whether or not you are a candidate for a dental implant procedure.
 This usually involves x-rays and may include taking impressions for models of your teeth.

-During the examination, Dr. Beagle or Dr. Black will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
+During the examination, Dr. Black will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
 They will also be communicating with your general dentist and working together with your dentist and yourself to evaluate the type of replacement teeth that will best meet your needs.

 A review of your health history will indicate whether any medical conditions exist that could prevent you from being a candidate for a dental implant procedure.